joakim/tarant-page/docs/Quick Start/thinking-in-tarant.md

 during our transaction is `a representation of the counter` that lasts until the request is done.
 So every time we want to modify the counter, we have to create an object, mutate it, and store it in the database.

-An actor, but, is different.
-Actor is designed to share the same lifecycle of the business object it represents.
-The counter lives for an hour?
-Then the actor also.
+An actor, however, is different.
+Actors are designed to share the same lifecycle as the business object they represent.
+If the counter lives for an hour, then so does the actor.
-The counter can live for a few years?
-Then so be it, the actor will also live for the same amount of time.
+If the counter lives for a few years, then so be it, the actor will have to live for the same amount of time.

-The same flow in tarant, would look like:
+The same flow in Tarant, would look like:

 ![Object Lifecycle](images/0-designing-a-tarant-application/4-actor-lifecycle.png)

-But, the question that you might have now is: what happens when I have billions of counters?
-An application might get out of memory easily.
-However, tarant can
+You may be thinking: what happens when I have billions of counters?
+An application can easily run out of memory.
+Fortunately, Tarant can
-**evict** actors, which means, releasing the memory used by the actor when the actor has been idle for a while.
-When the actor is used, tarant can **materialise** the actor again so it can be used.
+**evict** actors, releasing the memory used by the actor, when the actor has been idle for a while.
+When the actor is used at a later time, Tarant can **materialise** the actor so it can be used again.

 Using more persistent memory has important benefits, avoiding fragmentation and improving cacheability.
-However, this is taken already by tarant, you can just use it.
+This is already taken care of by Tarant, you can just use it.
-When designing an application, just think as your business objects as actors, and that's it.
-This reasoning is pretty complex at the beginning, but the brain gets used to it.
+When designing an application, just think of your business objects as actors, and that's it.
+This reasoning can seem complex at first, but one soon gets the hang of it.

 So, to summarise:

 * **An actor is similar to an object**: An actor holds both data and behaviour in one place.
 * **An actor is active**: Does not require external stimulus to do business logic.
-* **An actor is concurrency-safe**: You can just send the actor messages from anywhere safely without thinking on race conditions.
+* **An actor is concurrency-safe**: You can send the actor messages from anywhere, safely, without thinking about race conditions.
-* **An actor is message driven**: An actor does not care where a message is coming from, just that it ends in it's mailbox.
+* **An actor is message driven**: An actor does not care where a message comes from, only that it ends up in its mailbox.
 * **An actor lifecycle is long**: From seconds, to hours, to days, to months, to years.

 ------